Jay-snow/octopus-dev/content/blog/first-wordpress-problems/index.md

 8. "Access Denied for User 'root'@'localhost' (using password: YES) - No Privileges?
 9. 3A: ATTEMPT: Tried to restore priveledges again
 10. 3B: ATTEMPT: Recreate the database in XAMPP
 11. 3C: Solution: Update the *correct* wp-config, ya siily!

+It doesn't feel *exactly* fair to blame Wordpress directly for this problem, but it's definitely my first Wordpress related headache.
+Like all debugging processess go, it feels so good it get it resolved.